f-ilic/TrackerplotsValidator/README.md

 ## Adding new plots

-If new plots should be added to the result plot view this is done by modifying
+To add new plots modify the variables
 ```
 plot_names
 plot_dirs